Saga of King Harald

 used

-the bondes harshly.
-It came at length
+bondes harshly.
+It

-to be so bad that
+came at length to be so bad that

 fish,

-as well as corn, were wanting.
-In
+well as corn, were wanting.

-Halogaland there was the
+In Halogaland there was the

 greatest

-famine and distress; for scarcely any corn grew, and
+and distress; for scarcely any corn grew, and

 even

-snow was lying, and the cattle were bound in the byres (1)
+was lying, and the cattle were bound in the byres (1)

 all

-over the country until midsummer.
+the country until midsummer.

 Eyvind Skaldaspiller